RENDOX® - Preserving Fat Quality

 Figure 1.
 Change in oxidative status of poultry fat before/after implementation of an antioxidant system (n = 3 for each designated time period)2

 As the results of the field demonstration indicate, once high quality poultry fat was added to the untreated fat tank, blending of the fats allowed for the poor quality, free radical-loaded fat to immediately impact oxidation.
 The first series of samples confirm low OSI times and high levels of secondary oxidatives.
-After implementation of the antioxidant treatment system, OSI begins to increase, indicating improved stabilization of the fat.
+After implementation of the antioxidant treatment system, the benefits of antioxidants on fat quality were seen right away.
+OSI begins to increase, indicating improved stabilization of the fat.
 In addition, secondary oxidative levels begin to decrease, signifying interruption of the oxidative process.